laravel/docs/valet.md

     valet park

 That's all there is to it.
 Now, any application you create within your "parked" directory will automatically be served using the `http://<directory-name>.test` convention.
 So, if your parked directory contains a directory named "laravel", the application within that directory will be accessible at `http://laravel.test`.
+Additionally, Valet automatically allows you to use any wildcard subdomain like `http://www.laravel.test`.

 <a name="the-link-command"></a>
 ### The `link` Command